 You cannot build curves without healthy carbohydrates.
 The macro nutrient carbohydrates has 4 g per calorie.
 The key is to get the RIGHT type of carbohydrates.
 Your carbs should consist mainly of whole foods of both simple and complex carbohydrates.

 Legumes are an inexpensive staple every household should have vegan or not.
 Beans need to be soaked and/or sprouted before they are consumed in order for them to be properly.
 Sprouted beans have more nutrition available for absorption.
 Order sprouted legumes online here or read more about how to sprout your own legumes here.
-Top legumes to keep in your pantry include lentils, chickpeas, black beans, kidney beans, black eyed peas, and fava beans.
+Common legumes to keep as vegan pantry staples include:

 As with legumes, you want to make sure you soak and/or sprout your grains before you cook them.
-(You can read more about sprouting HERE.)
+(You can read more about sprouting here.)
 Quinoa is a “pseudo grain” because it’s really a seed often prepared like a grain.
 But unlike other seeds, quinoa contains a nice amount of carbohydrates which makes it a vegan curve building staple.
 If you have any type of issue digesting grains, quinoa is a lifesaver.
-Other healthy grains to have in your pantry are kamut, spelt, germinated brown rice, wild rice, and old fashioned oats.
+Common legumes to keep as vegan pantry staples include:

 Root vegetables grow underground and because of that, they often contain more nutrients from the soil.
 Root vegetables (some) contain just as much healthy carbohydrates if not more than grains.
 The top root vegetable to keep at all times is the lovely sweet potato.
 Other root vegetable staples to have: yams, herliom baby red potatoes, beets, yuca, Jerusalem artichokes, parsnips, turnips, yuca, jicama, carrots, and kohlrabi.